 Hi, I'm Toby Brown.

 I’m an astronomer at the Herzberg Astronomy and Astrophysics Research Centre in Victoria, BC.
-My group's research investigates how internal and external processes combine to regulate the life cycle of nearby galaxies.
+My research investigates the interstellar medium, star formation, and environmental mechanisms, and how they relate to the formation and evolution of galaxies.

 If you are a prospective student or postdoc excited about these topics, I encourage you to get in touch—I’d love to hear from you!